Skip to main content

 Rich Template Library and MMS Support

-Textellent comes with a library of pre-designed text templates for common scenarios like promotional messages, reminders, and reviews, which you can also customize and reuse.
+Textellent comes with a library of pre-designed text templates for promotional messages, appointment reminders, and customer reviews, which you can also customize and reuse.

 The platform supports MMS with a media library to store your graphics and short videos for campaigns.
 Visual content can make your messages far more engaging for product photos, coupons, or instructional images.